 - Link: “Cross-border business teams and the entertainment arena”, an article about SkypeRead on Business Review Europe

-Emotion drives learning.
-Emotion is a fundamental part of how the brain processes information.
-The pressure, excitement and drama of doing a movie read-through creates a unique environment for learning, collaborating and bonding.
+One of these ideas is emotion drives learning.
+Emotion is a fundamental part of how the brain processes information (see, for example, Mary Helen Immordino-Yang and Matthias Faeth’s chapter on emotion in Mind, Brain, and Education: Neuroscience Implications for the Classroom (2010)).
+The pressure and drama of doing a movie read-through creates a unique environment for learning and development.

-Collaboration boosts levels of cognition.
-Humans are social animals.
-As Sandra Johnson explains in The Neuroscience of Adult Learning: New Directions for Adult and Continuing Education (2006), “Social cognitive neuroscience affirms that over aeons our brains have developed physical mechanisms that enable us to learn by social interaction.”
+Another key idea is collaboration boosts levels of cognition.
+Humans are social animals, and a movie read-through is a highly collaborative, interactive experience.
+As Sandra Johnson puts it in The Neuroscience of Adult Learning: New Directions for Adult and Continuing Education (2006), “Social cognitive neuroscience affirms that over aeons our brains have developed physical mechanisms that enable us to learn by social interaction.”

 - Link: “3 things that happen to your brain when you go to the movies” – from the introduction to a presentation I gave at the at the 6th International Symposium on Digital Technologies in Foreign Language Learning (Ritsumeikan University, Kyoto)